SleeplessSheep/GO_Auth/tasks.md

 ## Epic 3: OIDC/OAuth 2.1 Core Implementation

 - [ ] **3.1: JWT & Key Management:**
-    - [ ] Implement RS256 key generation and storage in the `signing_keys` table.
+    - [ ] Implement RS256 key generation and storage in the `signing_keys` table, ensuring they are encrypted at rest.
-    - [ ] Implement automatic key rotation logic (e.g., a background worker).
+    - [ ] Implement the master encryption key retrieval from a Kubernetes Secret.
+    - [ ] Create a Kubernetes CronJob manifest that calls an internal API endpoint to trigger key rotation.
     - [ ] Create the `/.well-known/jwks.json` endpoint.
 - [ ] **3.2: Admin Bootstrap:**
     - [ ] Implement the one-time admin client bootstrap mechanism on server startup.